How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Value-based price requires considering the amount of work you put into the online course, so if you worked hard, we recommend reflecting it in your pricing.

-To launch a full-length online course, we recommend setting your baseline price at $100-$200.
+To launch a full-scale (aka full-length) online course, we recommend setting your baseline price at $100-$200.
 No matter if you are a first-time creator or you already have experience with online courses.

 Launching a full-length course in a nutshell: